patrickbail/cubetower-dt/extracting_data.md

 ```
 . ~/ros2_foxy/install/local_setup.bash
 ```
+It is also recommended to setup a ROS 2 docker container, instead of building ROS 2 foxy locally.

 ## Parse and Extract  Data
 To generate synthetic data in the Virtual Lab with Isaac Sim and later analyse the accuracy of the generated synthetic data vs. real recorded data, we first need to extract and parse recorded ROS 2 bags.